-24-hour holter monitoring
+24-hour Holter monitoring

 This is a 24-hour recording of your heart's electrical activity.
 It is painless.
 We place electrodes on your chest.
 Leads from the electrodes connect to a small, portable monitor, which you wear at home overnight.
 You should continue with your normal daily activities.
-The monitor is required to be returned the following day either in person or using a pre-paid postage envelope.
-We are not able to give you the results of 24-hour holter monitoring on the day of your appointment.
+The monitor is returned the following day.
+We are not able to give you the results of the 24-hour Holter monitor on the day of your appointment.
 However, you can call our team of clinical nurse specialists for the results approximately two weeks after the test.